Douglas Edwards (alias)

 - Wikipedia, Independent Labour Party, last updated July 2018 (accessed August 2018)

 - The TriContinental Institute for Social Research aims to continue the heritage of the original 1966 conference, as 'an international, movement-driven institution focused on stimulating intellectual debate that serves people’s aspirations'.
-TriContinental, About, organisation's website, no date, (accessed August 2018)
+TriContinental, About, organisation's website, no date, (accessed August 2018).
+The Freedom Archive in San Fransisco keeps a collection of the magazine.

-- There was indeed magazine of a similar name published in London in the late 1960s, early 1970s - the TriContinental Outpost, however, that was a grassroots Black Power newletter.
-There is - as yet - no indication from the information provided by the Inquiry that Douglas Edwards was involved infiltrating black groups.
+- There is - as yet - no indication from the information provided by the Inquiry that Douglas Edwards was involved infiltrating black groups.

 - David Barr & Kate Wilkinson, Counsel to the Inquiry's explanatory note to accompany the 'Minded to' note in respect of applications for restrictions over the real and cover names of officers of the Special Operations Squad and the Special Demonstration Squad, Undercover Policing Inquiry (UCPI.org.uk), 3 August 2017.